-The retention of owner risk is not lightly undertaken.
+The retention of owner risk is thus not lightly undertaken.
 Client and counsel need to analyze and justify which risks are assumed or transferred, borne or passed along, mitigated or tolerated, and when.
 But if the participants focus on project success, the EPCM methodology makes considerable sense.

+The incentive of choice in an EPCM relationship is the carrot, not the stick.
 The shift of major contractors to EPCM is largely driven by the desire to avoid liability for cost and schedule overruns and for claims for defective performance of underlying work by works and trade contractors.
-The focus therefore shifts to target pricing, where the EPCM can share in underruns below aspirational price and time goals; bonuses for a variety of metrics, from underruns to early completion to safe operation to exceeding the baseline performance and efficiency criteria; and discretionary awards made by the owner, or in some cases by a panel including the owner and contractor to recognize superior subcontractor performance.
+The focus therefore turns to target pricing, where the EPCM can share in underruns below aspirational price and time goals; contractual bonuses for a variety of metrics, from underruns to early completion to safe operation to exceeding the baseline performance and efficiency criteria; and discretionary awards made by the owner, or in some cases by a panel including the owner and contractor to recognize superior subcontractor performance.